Ziaoba-Entertainment/Wordpress-VAM-Plugin-Theme/README.md

 # New Developer Quickstart

-This repo contains a **WordPress theme + plugin** for Ziaoba’s streaming experience, plus some leftover root-level Node/Vite scaffold files.
+This repo contains a **WordPress theme + plugin** for Ziaoba’s streaming experience.

 ## 1) What matters most in this repo